 I emailed it to the founder and Jessica.
 Later, I got a WhatsApp message from Jessica saying that she and the founder wished to meet me.
 They asked me to be at the rehearsal location an hour earlier than the rest.
 I agreed and decided to get ready at the thought of getting a shot at this.

-We met at the location.
-Jessica and the founder said they thought my dancing was equally good.
+One hour later, we met at the location.
+Jessica and the founder said they thought my dancing was as good as my choreography.
 I was delighted and thought I had a chance, but I was wrong.
 They said that I danced well alone, but they didn’t know if I would be as good while dancing with a troop.
-I begged them to let me dance with my troop and prove to them that I was a team player too!
+I begged them to let me dance with my troope and prove to them that I was a team player too!

 Luckily, they were willing to give me a chance.
-Later that evening, I performed the dance with my troop and everybody voted for me to be a part of the show, including the founder, and Jessica.
+Later that evening, I performed the dance with my troope and everybody voted for me to be a part of the show, including the founder and Jessica.

-Two months passed, and the day of the show had finally arrived.
+Two months passed, and the day of the show finally arrived.
 My whole family came to watch me perform.
 I could see how proud they were that I was part of this lovely show.
-The audience were throwing flowers at us at the end of the show.
+The audience even threw flowers at us at the end of the show.

 Ah!
 There we have reached the beginning of my story, again!

 Aasritha Koneru, a 12-year-old ballerina, was born on January 3rd, 2008, in Cuddalore.
-She lives in Chennai and is a Grade 7 student at KC High International School.
+She lives in Chennai and is a grade 7 student at KC High International School.
 She loves weaving stories and has been entertaining her sister, friends and cousins with her animated narration of incidents and interesting anecdotes from the time she could talk.
-She has an amazing memory and attention to detail that brings her settings alive.
-Her favourite day is her birthday and she usually has an elaborate plans to celebrate them.
+She has an amazing memory, and attention to detail that brings her settings alive.
+Her favourite day is her birthday and she usually has elaborate plans to celebrate.
 She enjoys being in the limelight, reading, music and food.
 She is mature for her age, and is forever counselling her friends through their angst.